 Analysis of the 830 putative PMIs identified by the MIDAS platform showed that carbohydrates exhibited the largest number of interactions with enzymes from carbohydrate metabolism (Fig. 2F and fig. S2).
 This likely reflects both substrate-product relationships as well as the allosteric or orthosteric regulation of these enzymes by upstream or downstream metabolites (i.e., feedforward and feedback regulation).
 Most noncarbohydrate PMIs involved amino acids, nucleotides, and fatty acid derivatives.
 Such PMIs not only represent substrates and products of enzymes in these pathways but may reveal both intra- and interpathway regulation of carbohydrate metabolism (Fig. 2G).
 Because MIDAS is an in vitro platform that lacks the intracellular compartmentalization found in vivo, some of the putative PMIs are not predicted to occur in intact cells (10); however, given the physiological plasticity of protein and metabolite intracellular localization, such PMIs should not necessarily be ignored.
-We compared MIDAS data with previously reported PMIs in the BRENDA and Recon3D databases (11, 12) using Fisher's exact test and found that MIDAS significantly identified known substrates and products ( $P < 2.0 \times$ $10^{-12}$ ) and activators and inhibitors ( $P < 4.7 \times$ $10^{-8}$ ).
+We compared MIDAS data with previously reported PMIs in the BRENDA and Recon3D databases (11, 12) using Fisher's exact test and found that MIDAS significantly identified known substrates and products ($P < 2.0 \times$ 10^{-12}) and activators and inhibitors ($P < 4.7 \times$ 10^{-8}).
 We propose that these MIDAS data provide a detailed view of the integration of local and distal metabolic information in carbohydrate metabolism.

-Structural analysis of metabolite interactions with enolase and fumarase

-We selected a subset of PMIs for deeper bioinformatic, biochemical, and structural analysis.
-Enolase catalyzes the penultimate step in glycolysis, and the most enriched metabolite for both isoforms (ENO1 and ENO2) was phosphoserine (pSer) (Fig. 3A). pSer is the immediate precursor for serine biosynthesis, which diverges from glycolysis upstream of enolase (Fig. 2F).
+Structural analysis of metabolite interactions with enolase and fumarase olite for both isoforms (ENO1 and ENO2) was phosphoserine (pSer) (Fig. 3A). pSer is the immediate precursor for serine biosynthesis, which diverges from glycolysis upstream of enolase (Fig. 2F).
 Serine allosterically activates PKM2 (13), the enzyme immediately downstream of enolase in glycolysis.
-Differential scanning fluorimetry (DSF) (14), which measures the changing thermal stability of a protein upon ligand binding, showed that pSer (but not serine, phosphotyrosine, or phosphate) stabilized both ENO1 [apparent dissociation constant $(K{\text{D app}})$ = 1.38 mM] and ENO2 $(K{\text{D app}})$ = 1.15 mM) (Fig. 3B) with low affinity similar to their substrate 2-phosphoglycerate (2PG) $(K{\rm D~app}$ = 0.298 mM and 0.289 mM, respectively).
+Differential scanning fluorimetry (DSF) (14), which measures the changing thermal stability of a protein upon ligand binding, showed that pSer (but not serine, phosphotyrosine, or phosphate) stabilized both ENO1 [apparent dissociation constant ($K{D app}$) = 1.38 mM] and ENO2 ($K{D app}$ = 1.15 mM) (Fig. 3B) with low affinity similar to their substrate 2-phosphoglycerate (2PG) $(K{\rm D app} = 0.298 \text{ mM} \text{ and } 0.289 \text{ mM}, \text{ respectively})$ tively).
 X-ray crystallography of the pSer-ENO2 complex showed that pSer was asymmetrically bound to the ENO2 dimer at one of the two active sites and partially overlapped with the 2PG phosphate binding site (Fig. 3, C and D, and fig. S3, A and B).
-Furthermore, pSer promoted an open active site conformation relative to the substrate-bound complex, observed as repositioning of loops 4 and 11 and $\alpha$ helices 7 and 11 (Fig. 3D). pSer only weakly inhibited in vitro enolase activity (fig. S3C).
+Furthermore, pSer promoted an open active site conformation relative to the substrate-bound complex, observed as repositioning of loops 4 and 11 and α helices 7 and 11 (Fig. 3D). pSer only weakly inhibited in vitro enolase activity (fig. S3C).
 Thus, this binding event might modulate other enolase activities, such as one of its reported moonlighting functions (15, 16).